CASE #23 – DANKS V. GRAYSON ET AL. (EDLA)

 The incident occurred the night of October 10, 2020, when Ms. Danks was riding in the passenger seat during a drive with her brother, mourning the recent passing of their younger brother.
 A Kenner police officer pulled the car over for a traffic violation.
 While the police engaged with her brother outside of the car, Ms. Danks remained in the passenger seat with her hands up where the police could see them.

 Despite the lack of any active resistance or aggressive conduct on the part of Ms. Danks, multiple Kenner police officers rushed to Ms. Danks’ side of the car and began yelling at her.
 Before she could exit the vehicle or even unbuckle her seatbelt, three officers violently grabbed her by her hair, shirt, and leg and yanked her out of the car.
-They then threw Ms. Danks to the ground, resulting in a back injury that persists to present day.
-The officers handcuffed Ms. Danks while she was face down on the ground and one officer then used his foot to step on her back, pressing her further against the pavement so that she could not move, and held her there for an extended period of time.
+They then threw Ms. Danks to the ground, resulting in a back injury that persists to the present day.
+The officers handcuffed Ms. Danks while she was face down on the ground, and one officer then stepped on her back, pressing her further against the pavement so that she could not move, and held her there for an extended period of time.
 Several other officers witnessed the entire encounter and stood by without even attempting to de-escalate the encounter or prevent the use of such extreme force against an unarmed passenger suspected of no crime.
-Ms. Danks had done nothing wrong yet in an effort to avoid being held accountable, one officer charged her with resisting and battering an officer—charges that were entirely unfounded.
+Ms. Danks had done nothing wrong, yet in an effort to avoid being held accountable, one officer charged her with resisting and battering an officer—charges that were entirely unfounded.

-The defendants in the case are:
+The defendants in the case were:

 • Phillip Grayson, officer of the Kenner Police Department